 Control your LEDs in a new way!

-This controller lets you turn on or turn off or dim your LEDs remotely.
+This controller lets you turn on, turn off, or dim your LEDs remotely.

 Dim your LEDs, and bring the brightness back up with the 4 dimmer settings.
 When you set your desired level and turn off the remote, it will remember the last setting when turned back on.